Why this year’s messy Traitors are the only ones I’m rooting for

 Just as season one’s Maddy rumbled Traitor Wilf, the lovely Jessie correctly figured out Stephen’s true status early on with her “Library Five” theory, rightly suggesting that Ross was being framed for murdering Ben (remember him?).

-The pair knew Jessie’s murder would leave the Faithfuls disheartened and on edge – and that it would put Stephen straight back into the spotlight.
-Having presumably practised his poker face in the 4x4 to the castle, Stephen expertly deployed an “I’m being framed” defence convincing enough that – to his own shock – he didn’t receive a single vote at the roundtable.
-At least for now, the risky play appears to have paid off, cementing Stephen as a Traitor who has proven he deserves the win.
+The pair knew Jessie’s murder would leave the Faithfuls disheartened and on edge – and that it would put Stephen straight back in the spotlight.
+Having presumably practised his poker face in the 4x4 to the castle, Stephen expertly deployed an “I’m being framed” defence convincing enough that – to his own shock – he didn’t receive a single vote at the Round Table.
+At least for now, the risky play appears to have paid off, cementing Stephen as a Traitor who has proved he deserves the win.

 Before callously murdering Jessie, Stephen was an easy contestant to love.
-With his Anneka Rice-esque jumpsuit, penchant for a high-waisted trouser and perfectly-coiffed locks, he’s the most stylish of this year’s contestants – though an honourable mention must go to Queen of Knitwear, Jade – and has spawned many memes thanks to his most adventurous looks.
+With his Anneka Rice-esque jumpsuit, penchant for a high-waisted trouser, and perfectly coiffed locks, he’s the most stylish of this year’s contestants – though an honourable mention must go to the Queen of Knitwear, Jade – and has spawned many memes thanks to his most adventurous looks.
 His inability to pull off a neutral poker face in most scenarios is equally entertaining.

 Then there’s Rachel, a 42-year-old mum-of-three who is undeniably the puppetmaster of this year’s series.
 With her three months of FBI training – no one can accuse her of not taking the game seriously – she has been unflappable as she picks off the Faithfuls one by one.
 And those who cross her don’t last long.